VoodooSMBus/VoodooRMI/README.md

     * IORegs can be be saved using `File -> Save As` in the top left
 2) Get logs from within macOS
     * If loading VoodooRMI using `kextload` or `kextutil` within macOS, you can use `sudo log show --last boot | grep VRMI`
-    * If injecting through OpenCore/Clover, you will want to add the boot arg `msgbuf=1048576` and use `sudo dmesg | grep VRMI` immediately after booting with the boot arg.
+    * If injecting through OpenCore/Clover, you will want to either use DebugEnhancer.kext or add the boot arg `msgbuf=1048576`.
+Once in macOS, use `sudo dmesg | grep VRMI` immediately after booting to get the logs.

 When creating an issue, you will need to provide log files (IORegs not required but helpful)!